xXenvy/zyntex/docs/index.rst

 inspection.
 Currently, it can parse Zig code written in version **0.14.1** - the supported parsing version will be continuously updated in the future.

-Zyra uses Zig's `std` AST parser as a backend (via native bindings), which provides fast and low-memory parsing.
+Zyntex uses Zig's `std` AST parser as a backend (via native bindings), which provides fast and low-memory parsing.

 **Be aware that the project is at a very early stage of development